Generic Name: warfarin (WAR far in)

 What other drugs will affect warfarin?

-Many drugs (including some over-the-counter medicines and herbal products) can cause serious medical problems if you take them with warfarin.
+Many drugs (including some over-the-counter medicines and herbal products) can affect your INR and may increase the risk of bleeding if you take them with warfarin.
 Not all possible drug interactions are listed in this medication guide.
-It is very important to tell your doctor about all medicines you have recently used, especially:
+It is very important to ask your doctor before you start or stop using any other medicine, especially:

 an antibiotic, antifungal medication, sulfa drug, or medicine to treat tuberculosis;